 Yesterday TrekMovie put up our interview with Scott Chambliss, Star Trek’s new production designer.
 The man who held that position for the last couple of decades was Herman Zimmerman, who will join Chambliss at an event on Sunday honoring the design of Trek over the years.
 In an exclusive interview with Zimmerman below, we talk to him about his time with Trek, and also get his thoughts on the new Star Trek.

-This week Paramount released a new box set for all four of The Next Generation movies on Blu-ray, which is a partner to the TOS Movies box set released in May (see TrekMovie review).
+This week Paramount released a new box set for all four of The Next Generation movies on Blu-ray, which is a partner to the The Original Series crew movies boxed set released in May (see TrekMovie review).
 In addition to the HD versions of the movies, the set is packed with new special features and commentaries.
-Find out if it is worth adding to your collection in our review below.
+Find out if it is worth adding to your collection in our review.

 Cryptic has been busy this past week, including releasing details for a new Federation ship, the Discovery class, which looks a bit like a famous Trek ship.
 There is also a new screenshot and some new details on skills, plus pre-order information and some hints on possible console availability.
 Finally, we take a first look at the growing ‘fleets’ for STO.